fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 2. Delete the `packages` folder.
 3. Zip all the files and folders into a `deployment.zip` file (not including hidden or config files, such as `.git`, `.venv`, or `.gitignore`).

-Now, go into our Lambda function and select the "Upload from" drop-down on the far right of the code editor and choose ".zip file".
+Now, go into our Lambda function and select the "Upload from" drop-down on the far right of the code editor and choose ".zip file."

 ![The code source section in the Lambda function with the "Upload from" selected and the "zip file" selected.]({static}/images/aws-lambda-upload-from-zip-file.png)